spartanpotato/M_Series_Chip_Benchmarks/README.md

 ## Considerations
 Apple's accelerate depends on the number of cores veclib is allowed to use, to change them use "export VECLIB_MAXIMUM_THREADS=num_cores" <br />
 The gpu implementation has high memory requirements, you need N^2 * 4 * 6 bytes to perform the benchmark.

+## Temporary
+When executing gpu matmul implementation you will be prompted to enter your user password, this is because allowing to use powermetrics without a password was not considered a risk, but sudo kill is also used on the code, and it hasn't been decided if its secure to to allow to use it without password.